RashanWeerasinghe/Amazon-Clone/README.md

 # SL-EPMS

 ## Project Description
-SL-Clone is an Employee and Project Management System built to efficiently manage employees, projects, and administration tasks.
+SL-EPMS  is an Employee and Project Management System built to efficiently manage employees, projects, and administration tasks.
 This Node.js-based web application offers features such as user registration, authentication using JWT, role-based authorization, and a set of RESTful APIs for managing employees and projects.

 ### GitHub Repository
 - GitHub Repository Link: [SL-Clone GitHub](https://github.com/RashanWeerasinghe/SL-Clone.git)